KxSystems/docs/docs/basics/syntax.md

 26
 ```

-Any notation for an extension without its arguments (e.g. `+/`) denotes a constant function atom.
+Any notation for a derived function without its arguments (e.g. `+/`) denotes a constant function atom.

 <i class="far fa-hand-point-right"></i>
-[Application](application.md) for how to apply extenders and extensions
+[Application](application.md) for how to apply iterators

 ## Names and namespaces